-Salmon with bacon tomato vodka cream sauce is an easy recipe that delivers sophisticated flavor from common ingredients and requires just one pan.
+This Tuscan Salmon boasts a bacon tomato cream sauce flavored with basil and vodka.
+It’s an easy recipe that delivers sophisticated flavor from common ingredients and requires just one pan.
 It’s a beautiful low carb recipe and perfect for any lchf or ketogenic diet.

 What happens when a meat lovin’, Southwestern gal marries a fish lovin’ guy from the East Coast?
 She learns to like fish!
 Marriage is a compromise, but it’s also a culmination of two separate entities – producing something better than they are separately.
 Just like this dish, the salmon and bacon are delicious on their own, but putting them together makes them memorable.

 You know this isn’t any old tomato vodka sauce, no!
-This is a BACON tomato cream sauce with vodka and basil.
+This is a BACON and salmon cream sauce with tomato, vodka, and basil.
 I mean, come on!
 We’re talking flavor so unreal your taste buds will do a happy dance.
-This sauce plus Fishpeople Seafood sockeye salmon = perfect!

 Speaking of salmon…